MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/5-add-language-understanding.md

    > [!div class="mx-imgBorder"]
    > ![Create the resource](../media/luis-create-recognizer-dialog.png)

-1. After this is done, the LUIS portal opens again, where you can create a new application.
+1. Next, the LUIS portal opens again, where you can create a new application.

    > [!div class="mx-imgBorder"]
    > ![Create a new app](../media/luis-create-app.png)